 Air-Dry Clay Stamped Ornaments

-• Press lace, a leaf, or a rubber stamp for texture.
+- Press lace, leaves, or rubber stamps for texture.

-• Punch a hole, let dry, then paint edges with gold acrylic.
+- Punch a hole, let dry, then paint edges with gold acrylic paint.

-• Thread with velvet ribbon or baker’s twine.
+- Thread with velvet ribbon or baker’s twine (baker’s twine).

 Upcycled Sweater Baubles

-• Wrap around old ornaments and secure with hot glue at the top.
+- Wrap around old ornaments and secure with hot glue.

-• Cover the glue with a ribbon or small pinecone cluster.
+- Cover glue with a ribbon or small pinecone cluster (craft pinecones).

 Garlands That Fill a Room Fast